dotnet/dotNext/docs/features/cluster/raft.md

 The node is started using `StartAsync` method of [RaftCluster&lt;TMember&gt;](xref:DotNext.Net.Cluster.Consensus.Raft.RaftCluster`1) class doesn't mean that the node is ready to serve client requests.
 To ensure that the node is bootstrapped correctly, use _Readiness Probe_.
 The probe is provided through `Readiness` property of [IRaftCluster](xref:DotNext.Net.Cluster.Consensus.Raft.IRaftCluster) interface.

+Another way of cluster bootstrapping is to pre-populate a list of cluster members with 3 or more cluster members and start them in parallel.
+In this case, **Cold start** mode is unnecessary.

 # Cluster Configuration Management
 Raft supports cluster configuration management out-of-the-box.
 Cluster configuration is a set of cluster members consistently stored on the nodes.
 The leader node is responsible for processing amendments of the configuration and replicating the modified configuration to follower nodes.
 Thus, a list of cluster members is always in consistent state.